logzio/logz-docs/_source/user-guide/users/single-sign-on/index.md

 ## What is SSO?

-SSO is a way to authenticate and sign in to Logz.io with the same credentials that you use for different services.
+SSO is a way to authenticate and sign in to different services with the same credentials.
 With SSO, users won't need to remember different usernames and passwords for each service, and you can manage access to all your services from one service.